dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc8/Flask_Intro.md

 * `app = Flask(__name__)`: Initializes the Flask application.

-Step 3: Define the load and save functions for teacher names and their corresponding courses:
+<span class="step-number">3</span> Define the load and save functions for teacher names and their corresponding courses:

 ```python
 # Function to load teacher and course names from a JSON file